Glencoe and Surroundings Winter Landscape Photography Tour | 10 - 14 January 2022

 A five day photography tour of the stunning landscape of Glencoe as well as the surrounding area

-Join me for a fabulous photography tour of Glencoe in Scotland during the Winter of 2022.
+Join me for a fabulous photography tour and workshop of Glencoe in Scotland during the Winter of 2022.
 The tour is centred in the very heart of Glencoe where our base is in the village of Ballachulish.
 We will use our base to photograph the stunning mountain scenery of Glencoe as well as the surrounding Scottish Highlands landscape and lochs.